-Consider an application where the angle of a truck mounted crane arm can be changed by control knobs, such as in the figure below.
+In this application, the angle of a truck mounted crane arm can be changed by control knobs, such as in the figure below.

 In this example, the knobs are accompanied by input fields that are used to display the selected value.